Security sector reform

 The Department of Peacekeeping Operations (DPKO) has been assisting in the reform of individual components of the security sector, such as police services, for decades.
 However, it is only recently that DPKO has started supporting those efforts at the strategic level and in a holistic way, across all components.

-- United Nations Integrated Peace-building Office in the Central African Republic (BINUCA)
+- United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA)

 - United Nations Office in Burundi (BNUB)